fenglielie/zotero-link/README.md

 These links work properly in a browser, but not in VSCode.
 This plugin was created to solve this problem, allowing you to use Ctrl+left mouse click on Zotero links in Markdown notes to jump to the corresponding original text in Zotero.

+You can download the <https://marketplace.visualstudio.com/items?itemName=HopeCollector.zotero-link> here, or search for `zotero_link` installation directly in vscode.

 ## Features

 1. Drag the original text into the note.